 Enzymes are biological catalysts with remarkable power, increasing reaction rates by at least a million-fold.
 They increase reaction rates by lowering activation energies, allowing chemical reactions to proceed under physiological conditions.
 Enzymes are highly specific as to substrates and reactions catalyzed.
 They are usually proteins, although some enzymes are other types of biological molecules.
 Enzymes function best in dilute aqueous solutions under limited conditions of temperature, pH, and salt concentration.
-Some enzymes require one or more non-protein components called "coenzymes" and "cofactors"; a coenzyme is an organic molecule, while a cofactor may be a metal ion.
-Some enzymes simultaneously require both a cofactor and a coenzyme.
-Isocitrate dehydrogenase [IDH] is one of these enzymes, requiring both NADP+ as a coenzyme and Mg2+ or Mn2+ as a divalent metal cofactor,
+Some enzymes require one or more non-protein components, called "coenzymes" if they are organic, and "cofactors" if inorganic.
+Isocitrate dehydrogenase [IDH] requires Mg2+ or Mn2+ as a divalent metal cofactor.

-IDH is a ubiquitous enzyme found in all living organisms and has two catalytic activities (Figure I).
-As its name implies, IDH removes hydrogens from its substrate, isocitrate.
-In addition, it is a decarboxylase, removing a $CO_2$ from the six-carbon substrate to generate a five-carbon product, $\alpha$ -ketoglutarate.
+IDH is a ubiquitous enzyme found in all living organisms and has two catalytic activities (Figure 1).
+As its name implies, IDH removes hydrogens from its primary substrate, isocitrate.
+It also converts NADP+ to NADPH.
+In addition, it is a decarboxylase, removing a CO_2 from the six-carbon substrate to generate a five-carbon product, α -ketoglutarate.